 The original Spanish chicken recipe was a little heavy for my taste.
 So I lightened it up and added a few extra healthy ingredients.
-Here’s how I approached my makeover of a Spanish dish with healthier ingredients:
+Here’s how I approached my makeover of this roasted chicken thighs dish with healthier ingredients:

-The result is certainly not authentically Spanish but it echos many of the Spanish notes in Andres original with the tang of sherry vinegar and that seductive bottom note of smoke I was craving from the paprika.
+The result is certainly not authentically Spanish but it echos many of the Spanish notes in Andres’s original with the tang of sherry vinegar and that seductive bottom note of smoke from the paprika.

 What is smoked paprika?